Inside: The pantry challenge is a popular way to save money. But how much do they really save? Learn why you can save so much more by skipping it.

 But not me.
 My pantry challenge days are over.

-After doing this for a while, I had enough food in the house to last us more than 14 days.
-But I continued to shop every 2 weeks, even when we aren’t out of food yet.
+After doing this for a while, I had plenty of food.
+But I continued to shop every 2 weeks.

 Snowball Method of Grocery Shopping

 Have you heard of the snowball method of paying off debt?
-The idea is that as you pay off bills, your money gains steam like a snowball rolling downhill.
+The idea is that as you pay off a small bill, you roll that payment into the next bill.
+Your money gains steam like a snowball rolling downhill.
 You are able to pay off the other debts faster and faster because there’s more money available to use.

 Get the Benefits Without the Drain

-If you find multiple bags of partially used produce in your freezer, make a soup or smoothies.
+If you find bags of half empty produce in your freezer, make a soup or smoothies.

-I may not participate in the pantry challenge anymore, but my grocery budget is stronger than ever.
+Even if you don’t do the pantry challenge anymore, your grocery budget can be stronger than ever.